 A Simple Trick For Creating Color Palettes Quickly

-We’re going to rename these layers to Red, Green and Blue.
-Let’s change the fill of the Red layer to #FF6161, Green layer to #4F953B and Blue layer to #0076FF.
-Select these layers and hit the ‘A’ key to select an Artboard tool.
-We’ll now choose ’Around Selection’ from the Inspector on the right.
-Let’s rename this Artboard to ‘Color Palette’.
+If you’re following my example, rename these layers to Red, Green, and Blue.
+Change the fill of the Red layer to #FF6161, Green layer to #4F953B, and Blue layer to #0076FF.
+Select these layers and hit A key to select an Artboard tool and choose Around Selection from the Inspector on the right.
+Rename this Artboard to Color Palette.

 Align one rectangle to the top of the Artboard and change the fill to white.
-Align the second one to the bottom of the Artboard and change the fill to black.
-Now change the opacity to 20% — this way we’ll have three different shapes of our Red, Green and Blue.
-Let’s rename these two layers so we know what they are later on.
+Then align the second one to the bottom of the Artboard and change the fill to black.
+Now lower the opacity of these two rectangles to 20%.
+By doing this, you’ve created three different shades of our Red, Green, and Blue.
+Rename these two layers, so you don’t forget what they represent later on.

-How to use colors in Sketch
+Few tips on how to use colors in Sketch

 Sketch has a hidden feature which displays frequently used fill and border colors in the document.
 It is located on the right side above the alpha value if you have your fill or border color selected.
 Clicking on the color will expand the panel, and show the frequently used colors.

 Working with colors is a fundamental part of designing.
 To create a cohesive visual experience throughout different elements and platforms designers save their color palettes so they can re-use it over and over again.

 In Sketch you’re able to save colors by pinning them.
 Once a color is selected you’ll see two panels in the Inspector.
 Global Colors are the ones that will be available across all documents whereas you’ll only be able to use Document Colors in that particular document.